unicorn-23/GwasWA/README.md

 `gwaswa --step transvcf --genotypefile gwaswaOutput/gwas/transvcf/genotype.vcf.gz --phenotypefile pheno.txt`

 This command executes the conversion process, generating bfiles stored in the `part2/transvcf` directory.
-The bfiles include `.bim`, `.fam`, and `.bed` files, while the phenotype file is added to the `.fam` file.
+The bfiles include BIM, FAM, and BED files, while the phenotype file is added to the FAM file.

 ## GWAS quality control, `--step gwasqc`